007revad/SS_Motion_Detection/README.md

 ### Description

-Install older version of Surveillance Station and Advanced Media Eextensions so motion detection and HEVC playback is supported.
+Installs older version of Surveillance Station and Advanced Media Extensions so motion detection and HEVC playback is supported.

 This script installs Surveillance Station 9.2.0-11289 and Advanced Media Extensions 3.1.0-3005